Wakara's War: During the war

-The Repercussions of the War
+The Repercussions of the war

-Although the war had officially ended, that did not mean that there would be no violence between the Utes and the settlers from there on.
+Although the war had officially ended, that did not mean that there would be no violence between the Utes and the settlers.
 Chief Wakara would end up dying in 1855, and the peace would then be lost again.
 The bloodshed between the settlers would continue in following years.

-The Members of the Church of Jesus Christ of Latter-Day Saints and Utes would find themselves in conflict again during the Tintic War, which took place just a year after the death of Chief Wakara.
+Members of the LDS Church and the Utes would find themselves in conflict again during the Tintic War, which took place just a year after the death of Chief Wakara.
 Although the war was not primarily between the two groups, yet the Utes were stealing some livestock of the settlers, which would lead to the violence.
 They would also meet again in the Black Hawk War a few years later.
 The violence finally stopped when the U.S. Government removed the Native Americans from the area, effectively stopping the bloodshed between the settlers and the Utes.